-FoE Australia Structure and Governance
+FoE Australia Structure, Governance and Funding

 FoE Australia is a national federation composed of independent member groups.
 Each group needs to meet certain membership criteria and is self-managing in terms of it’s campaigns, decision making structures and fundraising.
-Groups co-operate on specific campaigns at a level they feel is appropriate.
+Groups co-operate on specific campaigns and projects at a level they feel is appropriate.
 To remain a member of FoE Australia, groups must report annually to the AGM.
 FoEA also has a growing number of affiliate members.

 Individuals join FoEA through joining a local FoE group.